Brazos County health officials announce second death related to COVID-19

 A second person who tested positive for COVID-19 in Brazos County has died.

-The Brazos County Health District said Sunday the Brazos County resident was a woman in her 90s who had been hospitalized.
+The Brazos County resident was a woman in her 90s who had been hospitalized, the Brazos County Health District reported Sunday.

-On Saturday, health officials announced the county's first death related to the novel coronavirus, a College Station man in his 80s how had been in hospice care.
+On Saturday, health officials announced the county’s first death related to the novel coronavirus, a College Station man in his 80s who had been in hospice care.

-Officials also announced four new positive cases of COVID-19 on Sunday, bringing the county's total number of cases to 44.
-Four people have been hospitalized.
+Officials on Sunday also announced four new cases of COVID-19, bringing the county’s total number of cases to 44.
+Four people remained hospitalized with the disease on Sunday, officials said.

+On Sunday, Madison County remained the only part of the Brazos Valley without a confirmed coronavirus case.
+Leon County officials confirmed the first case there Sunday night.
+A 50-year-old man tested positive for COVID-19 in what was reported to be a travel-related infection.
+No other information was released about the case.

+College Station Mayor Karl Mooney said over the weekend that the shelter-in-place order that went into effect Tuesday night would be more strictly enforced, and Bryan Mayor Andrew Nelson asked Texas Gov. Greg Abbott to provide more assistance.

 APTOPIX Virus Outbreak Japan